SansSeryph/dotfiles/README.md

 Additionally, this repo also stores `*_setup` files for quickly getting devices going.
 They start as `.md` files containing instructions but the goal is to (slowly) migrate them over to fully automated scripts.

-# TODOs

-## Neovim

-- Replace augroup defs with nvim api calls when they become available
-- Figure out how to set `g:clipboard`
-- Complete the TODO's in the rest of the file
-- Complete the TODO's in other required nvim files
-- Plugins / Features
-	- Markdown helpers
-		- Formats/prettifies
-		- Preview or even WYSIWYG would be nice (like Notion or Jira)
-		- Obsidian-like features
-			- `ctrl+enter`
-        - Turns line into a list item
-        - Turns list item into checkbox
-        - Toggles checkbox
-        - On links (Wiki or URL), open whatever is under cursor
-			- Automatically update list numbering
-			- Backtick formatting
-        - Update syntax colorscheme based on language
-			- Wiki-style linking
-			- Fold headings/sub-lists/blocks/etc
-- Investigate these things:
-  - shada
-  - autoformat